benshimonz/V1/README.md

 * **All** (denoted '&') - For each assignment to the left component - there should be at least one assignment to any right component
 * **At least one** (denoted '&#124;') - For each assignment to the left component - there should be at least one assignment to at least one right component
-* **Not all** (denoted by a crossed '&') - For each assignment to the left component - there should be no assignment to at least one right component
+* **Not all** (denoted by an '&' with stroke) - For each assignment to the left component - there should be no assignment to at least one right component
 * **None** (denoted '0') - For each assignment to the left component - there should be at no assignment to any right component

 Additional quantifiers: